Multi-agency safeguarding arrangements

 If a child is in immediate danger please call 999

 Barnet Children Safeguarding Partnership’s new multi-agency arrangements for child safeguarding can be viewed here.
 This sets our local arrangements, board structure, funding and governance for how we will safeguard and improve the wellbeing of children and young people in Barnet.
+A visual guide for our governance can be found here

 In 2015 the government commissioned a review into Local Children’s Safeguarding Boards by Alan Wood.
 The report published in 2016 made a number of recommendations on how safeguarding partners, such as local authorities, police and clinical commissioning groups should work together.